 Secret codes and private conversations related to national security must be encrypted and prevented from the threat of hackers and terrorists, especially as the value of information is skyrocketing.
 Before, hacking was often done only by students just for the thrill of it.
 Now more than ever, hackers steal valuable or sensitive information to form terrorist groups or to organise crime.

 Computers are the modern commodity where valuable information such as trade secrets, financial records, even classified military information is stored.
-Unfortunately, this crucial information is very easy to steal for hackers.
+Unfortunately, this crucial information is very easy to steal from hackers.
 In fact, any computer that has a connection to the outside world by whatever means is at high risk.
 Physically isolated computers are also at great risk due to the fact they emit electromagnetic radiation.
 This is where electromagnetic shielding comes into play.

 Ordinary people using home computers won’t probably have to worry regarding the loss of data due to electromagnetic emission.
 However, this is a very critical issue for classified and military data centres.
 When computers are being operated they radiate different kinds of electromagnetic energy.
 Some of this electromagnetic energy can easily be picked up by hackers even from a remote place.
 This will then be deciphered in order to gather information regarding the data and applications.
 Again, this act can be prevented through electromagnetic shielding or installation of electromagnetic generators in data centres.
 Tempest was the name given to the classified (secret) U.S. government project to study the susceptibility of some computer and telecommunications devices to emit electromagnetic radiation (EMR) in a manner that could be used to reconstruct intelligible data.